skytruong90/skytruong90/README.md

 # Hi There, :raising_hand_man:
 ### Welcome to my Github, my name is David:
 ### I graduated from University of Georiga and have another Bachelor in Computer Science from Valdosta State University.
-Currently, I am pursing 2 Master's degrees:
-1. Computer Science @ Georgia Tech :trophy:
-2. MBA @ LSU :trophy:
+Currently, I am pursing 2 Master's degrees: Computer Science @ Georgia Tech :trophy:and a MBA @ LSU :trophy:

 ### :jigsaw: Please feel free to check out my "Respositories" for all of my latest projects :jigsaw: